 If someone you care about suddenly starts to talk about how they are planning to “go into business,” your initial reaction will probably be shock, accompanied by an overwhelming fear of the risks involved.
 Such was the case when I announced to everyone I knew that I was going to pursue a major in Finance.
 Almost instantly, I was bombarded with warnings, objections, and even counter-offers: “money isn’t everything,” “the competition for jobs will be too large,” “try learning something practical- become a doctor,” etc. Sometimes, I too start to doubt whether or not I had made the right choice.
-After all, even people with more than twenty years of field experience might lose everything in a matter of minutes and end up penniless on the streets- assuming that they even managed to accomplish anything in the first place.
+After all, even professional finance majors with more than twenty years of field experience might lose everything in a matter of minutes and end up penniless business owners- assuming that they even managed to accomplish anything in the first place.
+This is exactly what happened to my own father during the financial crisis of 2008- it only took one month for his firm’s stock value to plummet so low, that he had no choice but to file for bankruptcy.
 And yet, I know deep down that there is nothing that interests me more than what I am studying now.

-Regardless, in the end, I found what I wanted to do.
-However, I would never have expected my source of inspiration for choosing a profession to be a homeless man rummaging through a trash bin next to my house.
+Regardless, on a cloudy morning in 2016, while I was spending the summer in my friend’s backyard (perfect for low living expenses), I found what I wanted to become- a director in a financial firm.
+However, I would never have expected my source of inspiration for choosing a profession to be a homeless man sorting through a trash bin next to the house.
 And yet, there he was- Malcolm Sanderson, an unemployed philosophy professor, who, despite his deplorable condition, gave me a cheerful smile and a wave as he stepped aside so I could throw my garbage bag away.
 I can’t recall exactly who spoke first, but, before I knew it, we were discussing politics and joking about the weathermen- I suppose we looked quite silly, chatting out there in the open as if we were good neighbors.
 Nonetheless, this became a weekly ritual for both of us.

 Money truly defines a great deal in our lives.
 The potential it offers exceeds that of just satisfying our basic wants or our carnal desires.
 To some, a million dollars represents cars, houses, jewelry, vacations, security- however, very few see the blood, sweat, and lifetimes needed to earn that amount.
 My dream is to make sure that each sacrifice like that is put to good use.
 And that is what good finance can accomplish- proper investments, optimizations of expenses, and gains from mistakes made by competitors can all be used to bring about great change and progress, if used effectively.